Who to contact

 - needs urgent medical attention that requires parental consent (where the parent is the child’s guardian).

-The Queensland Aboriginal and Torres Strait Islander Child Protection Peak (QATSICPP) is funded by the Department of Child Safety, Youth and Women and made up of 21 Aboriginal and Torres Strait Islander community controlled member organisations.
+The Queensland Aboriginal and Torres Strait Islander Child Protection Peak (QATSICPP) is funded by the Department of Children, Youth Justice and Multicultural Affairs and is made up of 21 Aboriginal and Torres Strait Islander community controlled member organisations.

 QATSICPP promotes and advocates the rights, safety and wellbeing of Aboriginal and Torres Strait Islander children and young people and their families through effective partnerships and strategic collaborations.

 QATSICPP provides leadership in advocacy and the development of policies, strategies and programs to resource, support and strengthen the capacity and capability of Aboriginal and Torres Strait Islander community controlled child protection agencies.

 You can contact QATSICPP on (07) 3102 4119.

 The purpose of the Office of the Public Guardian for children and young people is to advocate for the human rights of their clients.
 You can contact them on 1800 661 533 or (07) 3225 8325, SMS on 0418 740 186 or email email@example.com

 - Parentline can provide advice and counselling about any issue that affects you as a parent.
 Call 1300 301 300 from 8am to 10pm, 7 days a week for the cost of a local call (mobile phone charges apply).